 The Risks and Benefits of Outsourcing Supply Chain Management

-It may sound optimistic, but the risks inherent to outsourced supply chain management are minimal compared to the advantages.
-Studies show that nearly 80 percent of businesses with highly efficient supply chains enjoy greater than average revenues compared to others in their industries.
+It may sound optimistic, but the risks inherent to supply chain management outsourcing are minimal compared to the advantages.
+Studies show that nearly 80 percent of businesses with highly efficient supply chain operation and logistics operations enjoy greater than average revenues compared to others in their industries.

-What’s more, nearly 95 percent of businesses that outsourced their supply chain report a positive and successful relationship.
-In contrast, businesses that poorly manage their supply chains are usually overwhelmed by supply chain issues that arise from several areas:
+What’s more, nearly 95 percent of businesses that opted for supply chain outsourcing report a positive and successful relationship.
+In contrast, businesses that poorly manage their supply chain operation and logistics operations are usually overwhelmed by supply chain issues that arise from several areas:

 - unprecedented growth in inventory,